DaniBodor/MitoticScoring/README.md

 This macro is fairly uncomplicated and in principle will always tell you what to do.
 Below is a short explanation of the individual steps.

+You can download this repository by clicking on the green 'Code' button above and 'Download ZIP'.

 ## Start macro
-Open the macro by any of these methods by dragging the \*.ijm file into FiJi and clicking 'Run' or hit Ctrl+R.
+Open the macro by dragging the \*.ijm file into FiJi and clicking 'Run' or hit Ctrl+R.
 Alternatively drop the \*.ijm file into your ImageJ plugins\Analyze folder and select it from _Plugins > Analyze_ dropdown menu
 (requires a restart after you first drop the file there).
 You can then also create a custom shortcut key via _Plugins > Shortcuts > Add Shortcut..._.